 Though actual spice blends vary from recipe to recipe, with some family recipes also adding touches of anise and allspice.
 After all, there’s a lot of tradition behind these rustic European cookies.

 The one indispensable thing, is that the dough be thoroughly chilled before baking.
 Why?
 The butter in the dough has to have solidified once again before you can press it into the molds (or roll it into balls), that way it won’t stick and the shapes will come just right.
 Plus, you want to give the spices time to permeate through the dough in order to get super nice and fragrant cookies.

 So, if possible, allow the dough to rest in the fridge overnight.
 Though 3 hours would do as well if in a pickle.

 If no traditional speculaas mold is on hand, just break off a chunk of dough, roll it up and flatten it.
 Or roll out the dough and use any cookie mold out there.

 But if you are (ultra) keen, you can find some beautiful hand-carved speculaas molds over here.
 Mine is a family vintage (ahem, childhood memories!).

 Speculoos cookies are traditionally a wheat cookie, though with many versions incorporating almond flour (and slivered almonds) into the mix.
-To make them gluten free and keto, we like a mixture of super fine almond flour and (a very small touch) of arrowroot powder best (optional).
+To make them gluten free and keto, I found that super fine almond flour did a killer job (solo!).
 Add a touch of xanthan gum, and we’re golden.

 Note also that I add a bit more baking soda than is customary (1/2 teaspoon rather than 1/4 or even nil).
 Reason being, that the slight bigger rise helps aerate the almond flour and get a better texture.

 This recipe works best with erythritol, without a doubt.
 Not only is it roughly 1-to-1 in sweetness to sugar (and the volume is important here), but it lends a very similar crunch and chew.
-No other sweetener did that.
+No other sweetener does that.